 Now it’s time to chat to a kitchen designer with all these ideas and wants!

 4 Your bespoke design

 Your designer will have listened to all your needs and produced their first draft of your kitchen design for review.
 You’ll see what’s possible in your proposed space and how your needs have been met.
 Or, if space doesn’t practically allow for everything on your list, you’ll see elegant solutions and often a few ideas you hadn’t yet thought of!
 Working with your designer, now you can finalise your new kitchen extension design.

 You now have a complete spec and plan to guide your planning permission request.
 Share this spec with your chosen construction firm and contractors.
 By sharing this early, you’re ensuring everyone has a clear vision of how the electrics and plumbing need to be set up before the building work is started.

 Try to place your order for the new kitchen about 12 weeks before it is needed on site.
 Bespoke kitchens take a little longer and this gives you contingency if there are extended lead times on any products.

 You don’t have to go it alone

 If project managing a new kitchen extension feels overwhelming, you are not alone!
 You can work with a local kitchen designer, like us, who can project manage it for you.
-When you work with a local designer in this way, you’ll find they have a host of local contacts in the trades who they have worked with before and trust.
-You benefit from a tried and tested team of professionals, and your kitchen designer managing the build and schedule for you.
+When you work with a local designer in this way, you’ll access the trades who they’ve worked with before and trust.
+You’ll benefit from a tried and tested team of professionals, with your kitchen designer managing the build schedule for you.

 Talk to us about your plans for a new kitchen extension at firstname.lastname@example.org or call us on 01342 313133.
 For some inspiration on kitchen extension projects we’ve managed for our customers, check out this beautiful modern farmhouse in Uckfield.